Dr. Tom Martin

-Dr. Thomas M. Martin holds a joint appointment at Eastern Kentucky University as Associate Vice President for Research, Executive Director of the Center for Economic Development, Entrepreneurship & Technology (CEDET) and as Assistant Professor of Management in the College of Business & Technology.
+Dr. Thomas M. Martin holds a joint appointment at Eastern Kentucky University as Associate Vice President for Research, Executive Director of the Center for Economic Development, Entrepreneurship & Technology (CEDET) and as Dean in the College of Business & Technology.

 As the Associate Vice President for Research, and Executive Director of CEDET, Dr. Martin promotes economic, technology development, and university innovation by linking the resources of EKU with the needs of communities, business sectors, and institutions in the region.

 Dr. Martin promotes the development and implementation of high-quality research initiatives at EKU, encouraging innovation and entrepreneurship in research that translates discoveries into commercialization.
 For example, in cooperation and support with the Board of Regents, he created and manages the $250,000 Board of Regents Innovation Fund, established in 2018.
 He is also responsible for University-wide research operations and support infrastructure, education and compliance; oversees the offices responsible for the commercialization of a diverse set of technologies and the development of strategic partnerships with industry.

 Dr. Martin has published and presented papers on signaling theory, diplomacy, and executive power.
 His research interests include innovation, entrepreneurship, leadership, and political risk.
 His teaching responsibility includes principles of management for non-business majors, innovation and entrepreneurship, and the impact capstone course of the masters in business administration.